 The Shelter Committee and Metro Homeless Impact Division’s work culminated in the first version of the Outdoor Homelessness Strategy, which was approved by the Homelessness Planning Council in August 2022.

-In 2024, after the closure of four encampments identified using the Outdoor Homelessness Strategy, representatives from the Shelter Committee expressed a desire to review and improve Nashville’s strategy.
-Representatives from the Shelter Committee (now referred to as the SWOP Committee) met with people with lived experience, OHS), non-profit service providers, and funders from local, private, charitable foundations to solicit feedback on the Outdoor Homelessness Strategy.
+In 2024, after the closure of four encampments, identified using the Outdoor Homelessness Strategy, representatives from the Shelter Committee expressed a desire to review and improve Nashville’s strategy.
+Representatives from the Shelter Committee (now referred to as the SWOP Committee) met with people with lived experience, OHS, non-profit service providers, and funders from local, private, charitable foundations to solicit feedback on the Outdoor Homelessness Strategy.
 Based on the input collected, the SWOP Committee and OHS worked to update and improve the strategy.

 This second version of the Outdoor Homelessness Strategy was developed to address key challenges identified, such as community discord, resource limitations, transparency, communication, collaboration, and coordination.